panCtrlV/bigDataStat-book/chapter5.md

   * Rcpp and inline

     + Rcpp is a C++ library facilitates the integration of R and C++
-    + Inline provides functionality to dynamically define R functions and S4 methods with in-lined C, C++ and Fortran. <font color='red'>i.e. `.Call(...)`?</font>
+    + `inline` package provides functionality to dynamically define R functions and S4 methods with in-lined C, C++ and Fortran. <font color='red'>i.e. `.Call(...)`?</font>